jyrkioraskari/IFCtoLBD/README.md

 # IFCtoLBD
 Version 2.7

-Contributors: Jyrki Oraskari, Mathias Bonduel, Kris McGlinn, Anna Wagner, and Pieter Pauwels.
+Contributors: Jyrki Oraskari, Mathias Bonduel, Kris McGlinn, Anna Wagner, Pieter Pauwels, Ville Kukkonen, and Joel Lehtonen.

 This repository presents the results of our ongoing work to